 - 31 to 70: Good

-- 71 to 100: Exceptional (nobody gets 100, so don’t chase that)
+- 71 to 100: Exceptional (nobody gets 100, so don’t feel you have to chase that)

-- The outcome of your customer experience
+- The customer experience

-- Your level of customer service
+- Effectiveness of your customer service

-- An indicator of getting good online reviews
+- Influence of online reviews

 If you run a small business, tracking and measuring NPS can make a big difference in your ability to retain customers and stay competitive.
 While many businesses may be willing to fly blind and never really know what their customers think, you don’t have to.
 NPS can give you an advantage over the competition by understanding your own customers that much better so you can make meaningful improvements that focus more on what your customers most like about your business.